 The Paterson Literary Review is a journal of poetry, fiction and prose that has been in print since 1979, but only created its own web presence in 2013.
 The site was designed to allow for future archive expansion and a store offering back issues and related publications.

-My interest and approach to web design comes from my personal web projects.
+Much of my interest and approach to web design comes from my personal web projects.

 I have owned and maintained an electronic magazine and website for poetry, Poets Online, and its accompanying blog since 1998.
 They have gone through many designs and hosting solutions, both paid and free.
 Poets Online and the Poets Online Blog use open source designs.

 My academic website at NJIT changes periodically and includes several completely different web designs, as I use it for demonstrations in my design courses.

 If any of these styles of design strategy fits your needs, contact us.